The Energy Loss of a Heavy Quark Moving in a Viscous Fluid: Quark in a temperature varying plasma

 As clearly observed, the only viscous contribution to above expression is related to the first-order correction of $\Phi$ given in \eqref{19"}.

 Up to now, we have succeeded to compute the value of $\Pi_{1}^r(r,\tau)$ at a special point on the string.
-In fact this point is the first-order corrected horizon of the world-sheet which helps us to compute $\Pi_{1}^r(0,\tau)\mid_{r\to\infty}$ from \eqref{22}.
+Now one can simply compute compute $\Pi_{1}^r(0,\tau)\mid_{r\to\infty}$ from \eqref{22}.
 To compute the right hand side of \eqref{22} up to the first order, the integrand should be worked out at zero order:

 Inserting \eqref{28} and \eqref{29} in \eqref{22} with choosing $r_{0}=r^*$, we obtain $\Pi^{r}_{1}(r,\tau)$ up to the first order as following:

 where

 We can explicitly see that the value of $\Pi^{r}_{1}(r,\tau)$ at each point on the string is finite.
 In order to obtain the rate of momentum loss of the quark in this medium, we rewrite \eqref{7'} but at this time up to first order: